Protection Pause & Restoration

 Its task is not to become morally absolute.

-Its task is to remain clear enough to recognise carried responsibility, honest harm, distortion, unsupported circulation and the difference between them.
+Its task is to remain clear enough to recognise carried responsibility, honest harm, distortion, unsupported movement and the difference between them.

 It must remain meaningful without becoming a closed gate over human life.